cbteeple/pressure_control_cbt/README.md

 ## Installation
-1. Add this package to your `workspace/src` folder.
+1. Clone this package to the `src` folder of your catkin workspace.
+2. Install cython-hid dependencies (see above).
+3. In the root folder of this package, run `pip install -r requirements.txt` to install python dependencies.
-2. Run `catkin_make` to enable the custom python modules in this package to work
+4. In the root folder of your catkin workspace, run `catkin_make` to enable the custom python modules in this package to work.

 ## Usage